Penelope Wallace

 "The Adventure of the Parisian Gentleman" (1997)

-Included in: The Mammoth Book of New Sherlock Holmes Adventures (Mike Ashley)
+The Mammoth Book of New Sherlock Holmes Adventures (Mike Ashley)

-Canonical Characters: Sherlock Holmes; Dr. Watson; Huret
+Sherlock Holmes; Dr. Watson; Huret

-Historical Characters: Casimir Perier; (Alfred Dreyfus)
+Historical Figures: Casimir Perier; (Alfred Dreyfus)

 Other Characters: Inspector Girac; Politicians; Girac's Men; The Belgian Ambassador; (Edward Ronet)